British heavy tanks of the First World War: Mark VII

 Mark Knothe, the Technical Liaison Officer between Stern, Elles and Anley, contributed to the development of the tank, designing a longer Mark I with Williams-Janney hydraulic transmission; one of the Mark IIs used as test vehicles had used a hydraulic transmission.
 In October 1917 Brown Brothers in Edinburgh were granted a contract to develop this line of research further.
 In July 1918, the prototype was ready.
 Its drive system was very complex.
 The 150 hp Ricardo engine drove into Variable Speed Gear Ltd. pumps that in turn powered two hydraulic motors, moving one track each by means of several chains.
 To ward off the obvious danger of overheating, there were many fans, louvres and radiators.
 However, steering was easy and gradual and the version was taken into production to equip one tank battalion.
 Three had been built, and only one delivered out of an order for 74 when war ended.
 It was passed over in favour of the Mark VIII, which was ordered at the same time.
 The hull was slightly lengthened compared to the Mark V. No Mark VIIs survive.

 Mark VIII

-When Stern was removed from his post following disagreements with the War Office, he was side-lined by appointment to a new department to work on a cooperative design between the Allies – assembly in France, hulls, guns and their ammunition from the UK and other components (principally the engines) from the USA.
+When Stern was removed from his post following disagreements with the War Office, he was side-lined by appointment to a new department to work on a cooperative design between the Allies – assembly in France, hulls, guns and their ammunition from the UK and other components (principally the engines) from the US.

 American involvement in the development of the tank design led to the Mark VIII, also known as "Liberty" or Anglo-American tank (though initially the French were partially involved).